cis-advising-handbook/cis-advising-handbook.github.io/course-dir.md

 ## Electrical and Systems Engineering

-Yeah these ones aren't taught by CIS faculty, but these are taken sometimes by CIS and CMPE students that I felt ok including them.
+Yeah these ones aren't taught by CIS faculty, but these ones are taken often enough by CIS and CMPE students that I felt ok including them.

 {% for course in site.data.ese %}
 <div class="staffer">